acceleratedscience/bridge/doc/deployment.md

 1. Stop the Guardian server

-    Press `Ctrl + C` in the terminal where the server is running or send a sigterm
+    Press `Ctrl + C` in the terminal where the server is running or send a sigterm.

 2. Stop the local MongoDB instance